Hamilton Campos: Club career

 Hamilton lit up Northeastern football in Brazil, with his mystique and simplicity.
 One of the best moments in his career came in 1963.
 With one game left of the season, Hamilton Campos and Atletico Clube’s Croinha were both tied with 14 goals as the Campeonato Maranhense top scorer.
 In Croinha’s last games he scored five goals taking his tally to 19 goals.
 Not even the most optimistic Moto Club’s fans could imagine that Hamilton would beat Croinha.
 In Hamilton’s final game he scored evenly throughout the match.
-Eventually, he reached 4 goals and the crowd was chanting; “one more, more!”
+Eventually, he reached four goals and the crowd was chanting; “one more, more!”
 With a brilliant header levelled Croinha’s tally, but there was still time for one more.
 Hamilton received the ball and dribbled past two defenders with ease, he then rounded the goalkeeper and slotted the ball home, with a deft touch, to end the duel with Croinha in sumptuous style.

 Hamilton Campos also scored the fastest goal in the Campeonato Maranhense, at Moto Club.
 In a derby match, against Maqueanos, he dribbled the ball into the half of the Maqueanos team and passed it out to his teammate on the wing.
 He then crossed the ball in and Hamilton hit it first time, leaving the goalkeeper no chance to save it.
 The scoreboard changed before the referee’s watch passed the ten second mark.

 When Hamilton Campos was asked what the best goal he scored in his career, he mentioned a game in 1966.
 During the match, Hamilton received a cross from the right, he body feinted two defenders and became one on one with the keeper.
 The keeper came flying out and with a delightful chip over the keeper, he put the ball in the back of the net.

-On July 21, 1968, in a friendly match against Flamengo, Hamilton played his last game with Moto Club.
+On 21 July 1968, in a friendly match against Flamengo, Hamilton played his last game with Moto Club.
 His contract had expired and he had the option to renew it.
-He left at the age of 35 and scored an incredible 244 goals for Moto Club.
+He left at the age of 35 and scored an 244 goals for Moto Club.

 Hamilton Campos then began playing his games for Maranhão Atlético Clube.
-He stayed there for 3 years racking up 104 goals.
+He stayed there for three years racking up 104 goals.
 On his last match, he walked a lap of the pitch, at half time, with his boots in his hands, getting an applause from both sets of fans.
 The proceeds from the game were donated to Hamilton.
-A few days earlier, he was honoured in a match between Santa Cruz and Moto Club, he was allowed to kick off the match.
+A few days earlier, he was honoured in a match between Santa Cruz and Moto club, he was allowed to kick off the match.